 - Ask about the sexual history of current and future sex partners.

 - Reduce your number of sex partners.
 A mutually monogamous relationship between two uninfected people is safe.

 - Always use a condom from start to finish during any type of sex (vaginal, anal and oral).
 Use latex condoms rather than natural membrane condoms.
-If used properly, latex condoms offer greater protection against sexually transmitted disease agents, including HIV.
+If used properly, latex condoms offer greater protection against STIs, including HIV.

-- Lesbians can use latex gloves and condoms for genital and anal stimulation with the fingers or with sex toys (dildos, vibrators, etc.).
+- Women who have sex with women can use latex gloves and condoms for genital and anal stimulation with the fingers or with sex toys (dildos, vibrators, etc.).
 A dental dam (flat, latex barrier), non-microwavable plastic wrap or a condom cut lengthwise and placed over the vagina is advisable for oral-genital sex.

-- Use only water-based lubricants.
-Do not use saliva or oil-based lubricants such as petroleum jelly or vegetable shortening.
-Over-the-counter vaginal contraceptives that contain the spermicide nonoxynol-9 include a warning label from the U.S. Food and Drug Administration (FDA) stating that vaginal contraceptives containing nonoxynol-9 do not protect against infection from HIV (human immunodeficiency virus, the AIDS virus) or other STDs.
-The FDA's warning also advises consumers that the use of vaginal contraceptives containing nonoxynol-9 can increase vaginal irritation, which may increase the possibility of transmitting the AIDS virus and other STDs from infected partners.
-If you decide to use a spermicide along with a condom, it is preferable to use spermicide in the vagina according to manufacturer's instructions.
+- Use only water-based lubricants with condoms.
+Do not use saliva or oil-based lubricants such as petroleum jelly or vegetable shortening because they may make the condom thinner and more likely to tear.
+The U.S. Food and Drug Administration requires a warning on the labels of over-the-counter vaginal contraceptives that contain the spermicide nonoxynol-9 stating that those contraceptives do not protect against infection from HIV (human immunodeficiency virus, the AIDS virus) or other STIs.
+The FDA's warning also advises consumers that use of vaginal contraceptives containing nonoxynol-9 can increase vaginal irritation, which may increase the possibility of transmitting the AIDS virus and other STIs from infected partners.
+If you decide to use a spermicide with a condom, it is preferable to use spermicide in the vagina according to manufacturer's instructions.